Powerful Improvements to Image Resizing!

 So, what’s new?

-We added the ability to resize images within the Perfectly Clear SDK imaging pipeline.
-When folks talk about digital photo size, they can be referring to one of two different things: image size (measured in pixels) or print size (measured in inches or centimeters).
-It’s Image Resizing that we’re talking about here; that’s taking a 1200 x 1000 pixel image and scaling that up to 2400 x 2000, for example.
+Basically, we’ve added the ability to resize images within the Perfectly Clear SDK imaging pipeline.
+When people talk about digital photo size, they can be referring to one of two different things: image size (measured in pixels) or print size (measured in inches or centimeters).

 Why is it needed?